-Dr. Thomas W. Bochow, MD, MPH, graduated with a Bachelor of Arts in Chemistry with Honors from Baylor University.
+Dr. Thomas W. Bochow, MD, MPH, FACS, graduated with a Bachelor of Arts in Chemistry with Honors from Baylor University.
 He subsequently earned both a Masters of Public Health and a Medical Doctorate from The Johns Hopkins University.
 Dr. Bochow completed his Internship at the University of Texas Southwestern Medical Center/Parkland Hospital.
 He took his residency at The Washington University School of Medicine/Barnes Hospital.
 Following residency, Dr. Bochow worked as a staff ophthalmologist with Orbis International - a charitable flying eye hospital.
 He worked throughout Southeast and Central Asia, the Middle East and Eastern Europe, training other ophthalmologists.

 Dr. Bochow is a retinal specialist and he completed a vitreoretinal fellowship at the Retina Service of the Massachusetts Eye and Ear Infirmary, Harvard Medical School.
 His practice is limited to the medical and surgical treatment of retinal disorders.